Generic name: Ibrutinib 140mg

 Mantle Cell Lymphoma and Marginal Zone Lymphoma

-The recommended dose of IMBRUVICA for MCL is 560 mg (four 140 mg capsules) orally once daily until disease progression or unacceptable toxicity.
+The recommended dose of IMBRUVICA for MCL and MZL is 560 mg (four 140 mg capsules) orally once daily until disease progression or unacceptable toxicity.

 Dose Modifications for Adverse Reactions

 Interrupt IMBRUVICA therapy for any Grade 3 or greater non-hematological toxicities, Grade 3 or greater neutropenia with infection or fever, or Grade 4 hematological toxicities.
 Once the symptoms of the toxicity have resolved to Grade 1 or baseline (recovery), IMBRUVICA therapy may be reinitiated at the starting dose.
 If the toxicity reoccurs, reduce dose by one capsule (140 mg per day).
 A second reduction of dose by 140 mg may be considered as needed.
 If these toxicities persist or recur following two dose reductions, discontinue IMBRUVICA.

 Recommended dose modifications are described below: